 12 Jewish Questions is a learning community for adults – Jewish and non-Jewish – who have questions about Jewish identity, beliefs, culture, and customs.
 It’s an environment to discover (and rediscover) the relevance of Judaism in our lives.

-12 Jewish Questions is made possible by the generous support of Washington Hebrew Congregation and the Bernstein Family Foundation.
+12 Jewish Questions is made possible by the generous support of the Bernstein Family Foundation and the Morningstar Foundation.